centrifugal/centrifugo/docs/content/server/authentication.md

 When connecting to Centrifugo client must provide connection JWT token with several predefined credential claims.
 If you've never heard about JWT before - refer to [jwt.io](https://jwt.io/) page.

-At moment **the only supported JWT algorithm is HS256** - i.e. HMAC SHA-256.
+At moment **the only supported JWT algorithms are HS256 and RSA ** - i.e. HMAC SHA-256, RSA256, RSA512.
 This can be extended later.

 We will use Javascript Centrifugo client here for example snippets for client side and [PyJWT](https://github.com/jpadilla/pyjwt) Python library to generate connection token on backend side.